 It is not safe to add breast milk that you pumped today to a container of breast milk that you pumped yesterday or last week.

-It’s a little unclear what the VeryWell article means, exactly.
-It says it is okay to mix milk you pumped on the same day, but not different days.
+The article says it is okay to mix milk you pumped on the same day, but not different days.
+Does this mean milk pumped more than 24 hours apart?

-I’m assuming that the author means milk pumped more than 24 hours apart?
-Or is she saying that if you pump at 10pm on a Saturday and 1am on a Sunday, as is typical for an exclusive pumper, that that’s not safe to mix?
-(The implication being that breast milk is affected like Gremlins by the hour of midnight, or something?)
+Or does it mean that if you pump at 10pm on a Saturday and 1am on a Sunday, as is typical for an exclusive pumper, that that’s not safe to mix?
+(The implication being that breast milk is affected like Gremlins by the hour of midnight, or something.)

 The VeryWell article doesn’t explain WHY this wouldn’t be safe, so I checked the two cited sources to try to find the explanation.

-One was the CDC, which says nothing about mixing milk from other days.
+One was the CDC, which says nothing about not mixing milk from other days.
 (On the contrary – it actually talks about how to mix milk from different days.)

 The other is a scientific article from 2013 that is behind a medical journal paywall; a reader with access was kind enough to send me a copy.
 It also does not say anything about mixing milk from different days.

-- All of the milk that is mixed is within breastmilk storage guidelines, and
+- All of the milk that is mixed is within breast milk storage guidelines, and

 - You treat all of the mixed milk as if it was pumped at the time of the first expressed milk, and